Get

 1. Siberian Huskies Have Been Hero Dogs

-Huskies gained worldwide popularity after residents of Nome, Alaska, came down with a life-threatening diphtheria epidemic, and sled dogs were the only way to deliver life-saving medication.
-However, these dogs also served in the Army’s Arctic Search & Rescue Unit of the Air Transport Command during WWII and in the Byrd Antarctic expeditions.
+Siberian Huskies gained worldwide popularity after residents of Nome, Alaska, came down with a life-threatening diphtheria epidemic, and Husky sled dogs were the only way to deliver life-saving medication.
+These dogs also served in the Army’s Arctic Search & Rescue Unit of the Air Transport Command during WWII and in the Byrd Antarctic expeditions.

-One of the heroes of the Alaska Serum Run was Togo, a lead dog from Leonhard Seppala’s team who imported stock in the 1930s.
-Few foundational dogs are in the Husky lineage, making the breed vulnerable to genetic health conditions from limited genetic diversity.
+One of the heroes of the Alaska Diphtheria Serum Run was Togo, the lead dog from the team of Leonhard Seppala, who imported stock in the 1930s.
+Few foundational dogs are in the Husky lineage, making the breed vulnerable to genetic health conditions due to limited genetic diversity.

 3. Siberian Huskies Are Houdinis